alanwilter/GenEditID/docs/ngs-run-pipeline.md

 ## Pipeline repository

-It is located under the Bioinformatics Core subversion repository in svn-bioinformatics.cruk.cam.ac.uk/data/mib-cri/SVNREP/pipelines/ampliconseq/trunk
+It is located under the Bioinformatics Core subversion repository in `svn+ssh://svn-bioinformatics.cruk.cam.ac.uk/data/mib-cri/SVNREP/pipelines/ampliconseq/trunk`

 ## Dependencies

+Dependencies have been install for the CRUK-CI cluster, and detailed information can be found in the `docs/INSTALL.md` pipeline repository.
+These are located into `/home/bioinformatics/pipelinesoftware/ampliconseq/el7/`

 The following software needs to be installed: